bahamas10/hue-cli/README.md

       config, lights, help, register, search

     options
-      -h, --help     print this message and exit
-      -H, --host     the hostname or ip of the bridge to control -j, --json     force output to be in json
-      -u, --updates  check for available updates
+      -c, --config <file>    config file, defaults to ~/.hue.json -h, --help             print this message and exit -H, --host             the hostname or ip of the bridge to control -j, --json             force output to be in json -u, --updates          check for available updates
       -v, --version          print the version number and exit

 Example
 -------